How can The Arc help you?

 The Take Charge Helpline

-This automated telephone information and referral system, provided by The Detroit Wayne County Community Mental Health System, includes hundreds of scripts.
+This automated telephone information and referral system, provided by Detroit Wayne Integrated Health Network, includes hundreds of scripts.
 It provides information on topics such as Advocacy and Service Provider Agencies in Wayne County that can assist people with disabilities, Benefits, Education, Recreation and Leisure, Recipient Rights and a host of other topics important to people with disabilities and their families.

 The Friends of CLS Pooled Accounts Trust